amylour/scoops_pp1/README.md

 ### **Initial testing plan**

 I had planned for this site to be accessible and legible on all screen sizes.
-The user is viewing the site primarily for the menu options and parlour location and they needed to access this information within one click.
+The user is viewing the site primarily for the menu options and parlour location and they needed to access this information with one click.
 I used Chrome Dev Tools to test, tweak and debug in the early stages.
-I deployed my site half way through to test on real world devices.
+I deployed my site halfway through to test on real-world devices.
 These devices included:
 - Acer Aspire 3 Laptop (1920 X 1080)
 - Huawei AD80HW 24" Monitor
-- i Pad Pro 2021
+- iPad Pro 2021
 - iPhone SE(2016)
 - Huawei p30 Lite
 - iPhone 11/13